 IPoly strives for an open and caring environment.
 In the event that a concern occurs, students and parents are welcome to contact the instructors, counselor, or administrator.
 Most concerns are resolved by meeting with staff.
 However, in case a formal complaint is necessary, the Los Angeles County Office of Education Compliance Support Services should be contacted.
 Call the IPoly office for details.
-To file a UCP complaint, please contact Jason Hasty, director of Student Programs a the LACOE district office.
+To file a UCP complaint, please contact Jason Hasty, executive director of at the LACOE district office.
 Contact information is: